questionlp/api.wwdt.me_v2/API-CHANGES.md

 key/value pair containing a brief message and either an HTTP status code of `404 Not Found`.

-## Endpoint Changes
+## API Endpoint Changes

-The following tables list out the changes in API endpoints from v1.0 to v2.0.
+The following tables list out the changes in API endpoints paths from v1.0 to v2.0.
+Also, v2.0 adds two new Location enpoints and one new Shows endpoint.

 ### Guests